 Notes From The Road: 2022 Year In Review

 It was also the year I released my SECOND book!
-This time alongside my dear friends Tom Canter and Lex Hegt: Migrating to BizTalk Server 2020
+This time, alongside my dear friends Tom Canter and Lex Hegt, Migrating to BizTalk Server 2020

-And was a year, I decided to do more online training courses about Microsoft Enterprise Integration, which means:
+And it was a year, I decided to do more online training courses about Microsoft Enterprise Integration, which means:

 • BizTalk Server on Administration or development topics